puma/puma/docs/restart.md

 Puma provides three distinct kinds of restart operations, each for different use cases.
-Hot restarts and phased restarts are described here.
+This document describes "hot restarts" and "phased restarts."
 The third kind of restart operation is called "refork" and is described in the documentation for [`fork_worker`](fork_worker.md).

 ## Hot restart

 To perform a "hot" restart, Puma performs an `exec` operation to start the process up again, so no memory is shared between the old process and the new process.
-As a result, it is safe to issue a restart any place where you would manually stop Puma and start it again.
+As a result, it is safe to issue a restart at any place where you would manually stop Puma and start it again.
 In particular, it is safe to upgrade Puma itself using a hot restart.

 If the new process is unable to load, it will simply exit.
 You should therefore run Puma under a process monitor when using it in production.